gabrieloliverio/gabrieloliverio.github.io/_posts/2016-05-07-case-study-php-framework-implantation.md

 instantiate a class and execute a method based on some parameters received by the request.

-In this study, I will approach the framework selection process and some of the challenges faced by the team involved in this endeavour, in which I belonged to.
+In this study, I will address the framework selection process, executable architecture development and some of the challenges faced by the team involved in this endeavour, in which I had the opportunity to belonged to.

 # The selection process